Brazilian painting

 Painting of Pedro Álvares Cabral, the discovery of Brazil in 1500.
 Pedro Álvares Cabral sees the land that would later be known as Brazil for the first time.

 Antonio Rocco: The immigrants, 1910.
 It portrays immigration to Brazil.

 A Brazilian landscape, 1650.
 With a westward march, a Brazilian territorial and population expansionist movement that also took place in the United States.

 Brazilian painting, or visual arts, emerged in the late 16th century, influenced by the Baroque style imported from Portugal.
 Until the beginning of the 19th century, that style was the dominant school of painting in Brazil, flourishing across the whole of the settled territories, mainly along the coast but also in important inland centers like Minas Gerais.

 A sudden break with the Baroque tradition was imposed on the art of the nation by the arrival of the Portuguese court in 1808, fleeing the French invasion of Portugal.
 However, Baroque painting still survived in many places until the end of the 19th century.
 In 1816, the king, John VI, supported the project of creating a national Academy at the suggestion of some French artists led by Joachim Lebreton, a group later known as the French Artistic Mission.
 They were instrumental in introducing the Neoclassical style and a new concept of artistic education mirroring the European academies, being the first teachers at the newly founded school of art.

 Through the following 70 years, the Royal School of Sciences, Arts and Crafts, later renamed the Imperial Academy of Fine Arts, would dictate the standards in art, a mixed trend of Neoclassicism, Romanticism, and Realism with nationalist inclinations which would be the basis for the production of a large amount of canvases depicting the nation's history, battle scenes, landscapes, portraits, genre painting, and still lifes, and featuring national characters like black people and Indians.
-Victor Meirelles, Pedro Américo, W. Reichardt, and Almeida Junior were the leaders of such academic art, but this period also received important contributions from foreigners like Georg Grimm, Augusto Müller, and Nicola Antonio Facchinetti.
+Victor Meirelles, Pedro Américo, W. Reichardt, and Almeida Júnior were the leaders of such academic art, but this period also received important contributions from foreigners like Georg Grimm, Augusto Müller, and Nicola Antonio Facchinetti.